KoreaCloudObjectStorage/KoreaCloudObjectStorage.github.io/index.md

 widget-1:
     title: "Blog & Portfolio"
     url: 'http://koreacloudobjectstorage.github.io/blog/'
-    text: 'Every good portfolio website has a blog with fresh news, thoughts and develop&shy;ments of your activities. <em>Feeling Responsive</em> offers you a fully functional blog with an archive page to give readers a quick overview of all your posts.'
+    text: 'Every good portfolio website has a blog with fresh news, thoughts and develop&shy;ments of your activities. <em>Feeling Responsive</em> offers you a fully functional blog with an archive page to give readers a quick overview of all your posts!'
     image: unsplash_9-302x182.jpg
 widget-2:
     title: "Why use this theme?"